 Budgeting Right: Keep These Tips in Mind for Your Wedding

 Don’t forget to budget for every single piece that goes into each form of stationery.
-For example, stamps, the weight of your invitation, the type of paper you use, and the number of sheets stuffed into each envelope will all factor into the final cost.
+For example: stamps, the weight of your invitation, type of paper you use and the number of sheets stuffed into each envelope will all factor into the final cost.

 Develop an estimate of how many guests will attend.
-A good rule of thumb is that 85 percent of in-town guests will show up, while 55 percent or more of out-of-towners will RSVP “yes.”
+A wedding is a party.
+Just like every other party you’ve hosted, some that you invite won’t be able to make.
+But since it’s your wedding, you can expect high attendance.
+Estimate that 85 percent of in-town guests will show up, while 55 percent or more of out-of-towners will RSVP “yes.”
 While these numbers won’t be exact, they can give you a sense of how many people you’ll be responsible for feeding.

 Consider cutting the guest list.
 Yes, it’s tough to do.
 But reducing the number of people at your wedding will help you save on everything from food and alcohol to stationery and table rentals.
 It’s one of the quickest ways to cut down on expenses if your budget is starting to get stretched.

 Consolidate venue visits.
 Before signing a contract with a venue, most couples visit several potential locations to decide on the best fit.
 All that driving (or flying) and time can add up to money spent, especially if you have to take time off work.
 Save money during this stage by scheduling your venue visits on the same day or the same weekend.
 This way, you aren’t spending money on traveling to venues every weekend for months on end.